KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Base class for all the persistence related exception classes.
 The System.Runtime.DurableInstancing.InstanceOwnerException and the System.Runtime.DurableInstancing.InstancePersistenceCommandException are derived classes of this class.

-    throw [System.Runtime.DurableInstancing.InstancePersistenceException]::New("Base class for all the persistence related exception classes.
-The System.Runtime.DurableInstancing.InstanceOwnerException and the System.Runtime.DurableInstancing.InstancePersistenceCommandException are derived classes of this class.")
+    throw [System.Runtime.DurableInstancing.InstancePersistenceException]::New('Base class for all the persistence related exception classes.
+The System.Runtime.DurableInstancing.InstanceOwnerException and the System.Runtime.DurableInstancing.InstancePersistenceCommandException are derived classes of this class.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Runtime.DurableInstancing.InstancePersistenceException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Runtime.DurableInstancing.InstancePersistenceException.aspx)